 On Saturday a caravan of migrants formed in Tapachula in the state of Chiapas, Mexico.
 The group was mostly composed of Haitians, but included others from Venezuela, Central America, and Guinea.
 The caravan tried to leave Tapachula in protest of the refusal of the Mexican government to grant asylum - or even render a judgement - after a year or more of waiting.
 The situation in Tapachula has been aggravated by the United States government launching a new round of deportation flights to Tapachula and Villahermosa (in neighboring Tabasco).
 Those flown in are being bussed to the border with Guatemala and left.
 In the context of this new round of expulsions, Haitians with legal documentation to stay in Mexico - most having applied for refugee status - have also been removed to Guatemala.

-On Friday we a joint statement from groups in Mexico protesting both the US and Mexican governments for their treatment of people seeking a better life.
+On Friday we shared a joint statement from groups in Mexico protesting both the US and Mexican governments for their treatment of people seeking a better life.

 “The important thing we need is to leave Chiapas, because there is no work in Chiapas.
 In Chiapas there is no way to live, people are treating us like animals.
 If we are refugees, what we are looking for is a way of living to be able to eat,” explained one of the migrants, before starting the caravan.